chandanasy/ECEGY9383/README.md

-Labs and Project work done as part of Network Security ECE-GY-9383 by Prof Danny Huang (https://mlab.engineering.nyu.edu).
+Labs and Project work done as part of Network Security ECE-GY-9383 at New York University by Prof Danny Huang (https://mlab.engineering.nyu.edu).